Firebase-2020/firebase-rules/README.md

 * Current story of end-to-end test:
+    * Note: When test starts, devtools will also be open.
+Please select 'console' in order to see the message 'PERMISSION_DENIED' from firebase.
     * Sign up 2 new normal users (admin is already there).
     * Last user tries to modify the name of all three, but only his own changes.
 User sees every time a message, either PERMISSION_GRANTED or PERMISSION_DENIED, which is a result of firebase rules.
     * Then we login as admin.